Table of Contents

 If a dormant company has previously traded, dormant accounts cannot be used.
 Instead, abridged accounts should be filed at Companies House.
 The required content and ease of completion is comparable, so this is nothing to be concerned about.

 A dormant company does not need to prepare annual accounts for HMRC if it has been dormant during its entire financial year.
-If a company becomes dormant mid-way through a financial year, it will have to prepare a final Company Tax Return and statutory accounts for HMRC for that period of trading.
-Please note that you need to inform HMRC that your company is dormant and they will confirm when they next expect information for the company.
+However, if it becomes dormant mid-way through a financial year, it will have to prepare a final Company Tax Return and statutory accounts for HMRC for that period of trading.

 Filing annual accounts at Companies House

-- Subsequent accounting periods would run from 1st May 2022–30th April 2023; 1st May 2023–30th April 2024, and so on and so forth, unless you change the ARD by extending or shortening your 12-month accounting period
+- Subsequent accounting periods will run from 1 September 2024 to 31 August 2025; 1 September 2025 to 31 August 2026, and so on and so forth, unless you change the ARD by extending or shortening your 12-month accounting period

-Because your first annual accounts will probably cover more than 12 months, you will have to deliver them to Companies House within 21 months of the date of incorporation.
+You must deliver your first accounts to Companies House within 21 months of the date of incorporation.

-Using the above dates as an example, you would have until midnight on January 1st 2023 (exactly 21 months from the date of incorporation) to file your first annual accounts.
-Subsequent accounts must be delivered no later than 9 months after your accounting reference date.
+Using the above dates as an example, you have until midnight on 1 May 2025 (exactly 21 months from the date of incorporation) to file your first annual accounts.
+Thereafter, you must deliver your accounts no later than 9 months after your accounting reference date.

 Filing annual accounts at HMRC

 If your limited company is ‘active’ for Corporation Tax purposes, you must prepare a Company Tax Return for HMRC each year.
 This will tell HMRC how much Corporation Tax you owe on your taxable profits.
-Full annual accounts must be included with the tax return.
+You must include full (‘statutory’) annual accounts with the tax return.

 The filing deadline for tax returns is 12 months after the end of your Corporation Tax accounting period.
 This deadline is known as the ‘statutory filing date’.
 The due date for paying Corporation Tax is 9 months and one day after the end of your accounting period.